Deepi20/sort/README.md

 # sort
-Different programs to explain Sorting in Python
+Different programs to practice Sorting in Python